Fox scores 33 as Kings beat Thunder for 3rd straight win - WHIZ News

 TIP-INS

-Kings: Sabonis, who was drafted by Orlando in 2016 and traded to Oklahoma City that same night, had nine points, five rebounds and five assists in the first quarter to help Sacramento take a 36-26 lead. … Trey Lyles scored 16 points.
+Kings: Sabonis, who was drafted by Orlando in 2016 and traded to Oklahoma City that same night, had nine points, five rebounds and five assists in the first quarter. … Trey Lyles scored 16 points.

 Thunder: Joe got the start in place of Gilgeous-Alexander. … Jalen Williams scored 15 points and Lindy Waters III added 12.